-During school holidays and half-term weeks, including the Christmas and New Year period, evening restrictions on all Off-Peak tickets are lifted.
-Restrictions remain in force on Super Off-Peak tickets.
+During school holidays and half-term weeks**, including the Christmas and New Year period, evening restrictions on Off-Peak tickets from London to Ipswich and beyond are lifted.

-*Please note that ‘London’ includes Liverpool Street, Stratford, Seven Sisters, Tottenham Hale and intermediate stations.
-Unless specified, restrictions from stations other than Liverpool Street are determined by when the service arrives at or departs from Liverpool Street (or Stratford in the case of those West Anglia services that terminate at and commence from there).
+*Please note that ‘London’ includes Liverpool Street, Stratford, Seven Sisters, Tottenham Hale and intermediate stations such as Hackney Downs.
+Unless specified, restrictions from stations other than Liverpool Street are determined by when the service arrives at or departs from Liverpool Street (or Stratford where trains start and finish there).

-Off-Peak, Off-Peak Day and Super Off-Peak Day tickets which do not involve travel to, from or via central London are generally restricted in the morning period only.
-Typically, Off-Peak and Off-Peak Day tickets are valid after 08.45 or 09.00 outside Greater London, and after 09.30 for journeys outwards from the London suburbs, and Super Off-Peak Day tickets are valid after 12.00.
-Please enquire as to the exact validity of tickets for the journey you intend to make.
+Tickets for journeys which do not involve London are generally restricted in the morning period only.
+Typically, Off-Peak Day Returns are valid after 08.45 (earlier from some branch line stations) and Off-Peak period returns are valid after 09.00.
+Super Off-Peak Day tickets for non-London journeys are valid after 12.00, again with no evening restrictions.
+Please enquire as to the restrictions applying to the journey you wish to make.

-If you’re unsure, it’s always recommended to check with the ticket office or the Greater Anglia Contact Centre on 0845 600 7245.
+If you’re unsure about the time restrictions that apply to your journey, it’s always recommended to check our online booking website or ask the ticket office or the Greater Anglia Contact Centre on 0345 600 7245.

 Buy your Off-Peak or Super Off-Peak train ticket now

-Simply enter your journey details into the ‘buy train tickets’ search engine to find any Off-Peak fares available.
+Simply enter your journey details into the ‘buy tickets’ search engine to find available Off-Peak fares.

-You can receive your tickets by First Class post (please allow five days for delivery); or collect your pre-paid tickets from ticket vending machines (TVMs) at participating stations.
+You can receive your tickets by First Class post (please allow five days for delivery) or collect your tickets from ticket machines at many stations.

-The TVMs sell a range of tickets for popular destinations for immediate use and accept most credit/ debit cards as well as cash.
+Our ticket machines sell a range of tickets for all destinations for immediate use and accept credit and debit cards as well as cash.
+Ticket machines are programmed not to sell tickets before the last train that cannot be used has departed.
 Check your journey times and individual ticket restrictions when purchasing your ticket to be sure that it is valid for your planned train.

 From station ticket offices